APOGEE Radial Velocities

 For significantly enhanced detection and characterization of spectroscopic multiples that includes visual inspection, identification of individual components, and attempts to fit orbits, see the Value Added Catalog, put link to Marina's catalog here

 Radial Velocity Uncertainties

 The RV uncertainty depends on the S/N, the resolution, and the information in the spectral lines themselves.
-A spectrum with lots of deep and thin lines (such as in cool and metal-rich stars) will have a much more precise RV than a spectrum with a few shallow and wide lines (such as in hot stars).
-We can easily estimate the RV uncertainty in the APOGEE spectra by looking at the RV scatter for stars with multiple visits.
-The histogram of the RV scatter peaks at ~70 m/s (much less than our original survey target of 500 m/s), but it has a long tail at larger scatter.
+A spectrum with many deep and narrow lines (such as in cool and metal-rich stars) will have a more precise RV than a spectrum with a few shallow and broad lines (such as in hot stars).
+The RV uncertainty in the APOGEE spectra can be estimated by looking at the RV scatter for stars with multiple visits.
+The histogram of the RV scatter peaks at ~70 m/s (much smaller than our original survey target of 500 m/s), but it has a long tail at larger scatter.
 Much of this is due to real variability from stellar binaries.
 The observed scatter is stored in the

 VSCATTER parameter for each star, and it is probably the best indicator to use to determine whether a star is a binary (for stars with multiple visits).
 If